-Founded in 2004 by a group of pioneering international bloggers, Global Voices aggregates, curates, and amplifies the global conversation online – shining light on places and people other media often ignore.
+Global Voices was founded in 2004 by a group of pioneering international bloggers that started to aggregate, curate, and amplify the global conversation online – shining a light on places and people other media often ignore.
 However, over the years it became increasingly clear that certain regions, languages, and demographics were better represented in the online global conversation than others.
-The bloggers, vloggers, and podcasters featured on Global Voices tended to be urban, middle-class, and well-educated.
+Rising Voices was started in 2007 thanks to the support of a Knight News Challenge Award, to help bridge that participation gap.

 While it is true that more and more people on earth are connected to the Internet than ever before, there still remains a need for targeted support to these communities, so that they can take full advantage of the tools and networks available.
 Rising Voices helps provide support through:

 - network-building with a special focus on indigenous language digital activism

 - the sharing of citizen media-related resources